MCJack123/sanjuuni/README.md

 -Hsize, --height=size           Resize the image to the specified height -h, --help                      Show this help
 ```

+Custom palettes are specified as a list of 16 comma-separated 6-digit hex codes, optionally preceeded by `#`.
+Blank entries can be left empty or filled with an `X`.
+Example: `#FFFFFF,X,X,X,X,X,X,#999999,777777,X,X,X,X,X,X,#000000`

 ### Playback programs
 * `32vid-player.lua` plays back 32vid video/audio files from the disk.
 Simply give it the file name and it will decode and play the file.